Bladder Cancer - Conditions & Treatments

 Bladder Cancer - What it is

-The most common (about 90% of bladder cancer cases) is transitional cell carcinoma, which starts in the urothelial cells in the bladder lining.
-Other types of bladder cancer include squamous cell carcinoma, adenocarcinoma and small cell bladder cancer.
+The most common type (about 90% of bladder cancer cases) is transitional cell carcinoma, which starts in the urothelial cells in the bladder lining.
+Other types include squamous cell carcinoma, adenocarcinoma and small cell bladder cancer.

 Bladder Cancer - Symptoms